William Durward Connor: Military career

 He began his military career as an officer in the Corps of Engineers.
 During the Spanish–American War, he served in the Philippines as an engineer and was awarded a Silver Star for heroism in combat.

 From 1909 to 1916, he was with the War Department General Staff and was promoted to colonel and appointed Deputy Chief of Staff of the American Expeditionary Forces (AEF) in 1917, following the entry of the United States in World War I in April 1917 (see American entry into World War I).
-In July 1918, he was promoted brigadier general, and given command of the 63rd Brigade, 32nd Infantry Division.
-At the Battle of Château-Thierry, he was awarded a second Silver Star, the citation for which reads:
+In July 1918, he was promoted brigadier general, and given command of the 63rd Brigade, 32nd Division.
+He led the brigade at the Battle of Château-Thierry in mid-1918, with his performance resulting in him being awarded a second Silver Star, the citation for which reads:

-For his World War I service, he was awarded the Distinguished Service Medal.
+For his World War I service, he was awarded the Army Distinguished Service Medal.
 The citation for the medal reads:

 He also received the Order of the Bath from Britain and from France, he received the Croix de guerre and was named a Commander of the Legion of Honour.
 After the war he served as commanding general of American forces in France until 1920.

-Returning to the United States, Connor served as the Chief of Transportation Service in 1921, Deputy Chief of Staff, US Army, in 1922 and commanding general of US Army forces in China, 1923 to 1926.
-He was promoted to major general in 1925, serving as commander of the 2nd Infantry Division until 1927, and as commandant of the Army War College until 1932.
+Returning to the United States, Connor served as commandant of the United States Army Engineer School from April to August 1920.
+He was then the Chief of Transportation Service in 1921, Deputy Chief of Staff, US Army, in 1922 and commanding general of US Army forces in China, 1923 to 1926.
+Connor was promoted to major general in 1925, serving as commander of the 2nd Infantry Division until 1927, and as commandant of the Army War College until 1932.
 He served as the Superintendent at West Point from 1932 to 1938.

 Later life

 Connor retired from the US Army on 28 February 1938 but was recalled for service during World War II as Chairman of the Construction Advisory Committee, War Department on May 7, 1941.
 He remained in that capacity until March 31, 1942, when he reverted to the retired status.
-He died at Walter Reed Medical Center. and is buried at the West Point Cemetery, section 18, row G, grave 75.
+He died at the age of 86 at Walter Reed Medical Center. and is buried at the West Point Cemetery, section 18, row G, grave 75.